vim-voom/kintterToys/README.md

 timestamp.
 The exact time as reported by Python and used by filter "Time" can be seen in file Properties.

-Command Properties in the right-click menu for one file prints *current* information about the file.
+Command Properties in the right-click menu prints the *current* information about the file.
 This information may differ from what is displayed in columns if the file at this path has changed since the last search.

 File size units K, M, G, T, P are kibi-, mebi-, etc. (power of 1024 bytes).
 File size units k, m, g, t, p are kilo-, mega-, etc. (power of 1000 bytes).